dilemmafixer19895/notes/README.md

 # 2023-12-25
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Write code that is easy to read, understand, and maintain.
 Complex code may seem impressive at first, but it often leads to bugs, maintenance nightmares, and confusion for other developers.
 Remember, you write code not only for the computer to execute but also for humans to comprehend.
 So, strive for clarity and conciseness in your programming."

+# 2023-12-26
+- Today's programming wisdom is to embrace the principle of "write simple, readable, and maintainable code."
+Always strive to keep your code clean and concise, avoiding unnecessary complexity.
+Remember that code is read far more often than it is written, so prioritize clarity and understandability.
+Comment your code effectively, but also aim to make it self-explanatory through well-named variables and functions.
+Lastly, embrace automation and use tools like version control, testing, and debugging to increase efficiency and minimize errors in your programming journey.